rust-lang/release-team/charters/triage-wg.md

 Meetings and interactions will be held in #triage-wg channel on discord (under ops).
 Occassional voice meetings might take place on Zoom.

 ### Code of Conduct:
-This working group is governed by the Rust Code of Conduct.
+All interactions on this repository (whether on issues, PRs, or elsewhere) are governed by the [Rust Code of Conduct](CODE_OF_CONDUCT.md).